-The Global Energy Prize is presented each year in St. Petersburg by the President of the Russian Federation where winners receive a prize of RUB 39 million.
+The Global Energy Prize is presented each year by the President of the Russian Federation where winners receive a prize of RUB 39 million.

 The competition is managed by the Moscow-based The Global Energy Association, with the support of three leading Russian energy companies: Gazprom, Surgutneftegas and Federal Grid Company of Unified Energy System.

 Each of the Laureates awarded the Global Energy Prize is given a commemorative medal, a diploma, an honorary lapel badge of gold and a monetary prize.
 The monetary prize`s amount is defined each year by the Members of the Association.